ENSTABretagneRobotics/oculus_ros2/oculus_ros2/tests/tests_plan.md

 ### Underwater Tests

 #### ~~Standby Mode~~
 ~~The sonar must go to stanby mode when the the is not any subscrber to `/oculus_sonar/ping` topic.
-In order to test this fonctionnality you must not run `default.launch.py` launch file but you must start on the node on alown with `ros2 launch oculus_ros2 pings_only.launch.py`.~~
+In order to test this functionality you must not run `default.launch.py` launch file but you must start on the node on alown with `ros2 launch oculus_ros2 pings_only.launch.py`.~~
 1. ~~Launch the oculus_sonar_node with `ros2 launch oculus_ros2 pings_only.launch.py`.~~
 1. ~~Make sur there is no subscriber on `/oculus_sonar/ping` by running `ros2 topic info /oculus_sonar/ping`.~~
 1. ~~Set the frenquency to 750 kHz (`ros2 param set /oculus_sonar frequency_mode 1` in ROS CLI). ~~
 1. ~~Set the ping rate to 40 Hz (mode 2) (`ros2 param set /oculus_sonar ping_rate 2` in ROS CLI). ~~
 1. ~~Check you get a warning telling you are in standby mode.~~
 1. ~~Check that there is status messages send by the sonar on `/oculus_sonar/status` with a 1 Hz fréquency (you may use RQT).~~
-1. ~~If you are in a quiet environement you can take the sonar out of the water **WARNING DO NOT KEEP THE SONAR OUT OF WATER.
-IF THE SONAR START TO HEAT UP PUT IT BACK ON WATER** and chek that can not hear any ping sound.
+1. ~~If you are in a quiet environment you can take the sonar out of the water **WARNING DO NOT KEEP THE SONAR OUT OF WATER.
+IF THE SONAR START TO HEAT UP PUT IT BACK ON WATER** and check that can not hear any ping sound.
 Put back the sonar under water.~~
 1. ~~Run a subscriber of the topic `/oculus_sonar/ping` (`ros2 topic echo /oculus_sonar/ping` in ROS CLI).~~
 1. ~~Check that you're infrome that sonar sonar quit standby mode.~~
 1. ~~Check that there is status messages send by the sonar on `/oculus_sonar/status` ***TODO with a 1 Hz fréquency (you may use RQT)***.~~
 1. ~~Check that there is ping messages send by the sonar on `/oculus_sonar/ping`  ***TODO with a 40 Hz fréquency (you may use RQT)***.~~
-1. ~~If you are in a quiet environement you can take the sonar out of the water **WARNING DO NOT KEEP THE SONAR OUT OF WATER.
-IF THE SONAR START TO HEAT UP PUT IT BACK ON WATER** and chek that hear the pings sound.
+1. ~~If you are in a quiet environment you can take the sonar out of the water **WARNING DO NOT KEEP THE SONAR OUT OF WATER.
+IF THE SONAR START TO HEAT UP PUT IT BACK ON WATER** and check that hear the pings sound.
 Put back the sonar under water.~~
 1. ~~Stopt to subscriber the topic `/oculus_sonar/ping`.~~
 1. ~~Make sur there is no subscriber on `/oculus_sonar/ping` by running `ros2 topic info /oculus_sonar/ping`.~~
 1. ~~Check you get a warning telling you are in standby mode.~~
 1. ~~Check that there is status messages send by the sonar on `/oculus_sonar/status` ***TODO with a 1 Hz fréquency (you may use RQT)***.~~
-1. ~~If you are in a quiet environement you can take the sonar out of the water **WARNING DO NOT KEEP THE SONAR OUT OF WATER.
-IF THE SONAR START TO HEAT UP PUT IT BACK ON WATER** and chek that can not hear any ping sound.
+1. ~~If you are in a quiet environment you can take the sonar out of the water **WARNING DO NOT KEEP THE SONAR OUT OF WATER.
+IF THE SONAR START TO HEAT UP PUT IT BACK ON WATER** and check that can not hear any ping sound.
 Put back the sonar under water.~~

 ~~*Do not forget to launch with `ros2 launch oculus_ros2 default.launch.py` again for the next tests.*~~
 #### Parameters